tloy1966/TuesPechkin/README.md

+In AnyCPU version
-In AnyCPU version, Both x64 and x86 version are included, and IIS-based or winform Evnironment are also works fine.
+- Both x64 and x86 version are included
+- IIS-based or winform Evnironment are also works fine.
 Just include dlls, and get converter from PDFHelper.Factory

 # How to use